Strobesstrobes

 TL;DR

-This guide covers the wireless pentest workflow end to end: discovery, handshake capture, cracking, WPA3 considerations, and Evil Twin attacks.
-We name the exact commands so the work is reproducible.
-It sits alongside our broader network penetration testing overview and the internal network penetration testing guide that picks up once you're on the LAN.
+This guide walks the wireless pentest workflow with the real tool output you would see: discovery, PMKID capture, cracking, WPA3 transition-mode testing, and Evil Twin credential harvesting, then the config-level fixes.
+It sits alongside our network penetration testing overview and the internal network penetration testing guide that picks up once you are on the LAN.

 What is wireless penetration testing?